ChristianHohlfeld/ollama-local-docker/README.md

 # Ollama Local Docker

-This repository contains a simple setup to run Ollama's API locally with a web UI.
+This repository contains a simple setup to run Ollama's API locally with a basic web UI.
 It uses Docker to run both the Ollama API and the web interface.

 ## Running the Project